 |Photo: William Pollard Jr|

 Occasionally, I am invited to attend wine events as a media guest/wine writer.
-When I write about these events I note in my post if I received complimentary admittance.
+When I write about these events I note in my post if I attended as media or special guest.

 For information on how to ship samples please contact me via email: